 Options for investing in cannabis ETFs

-The ETF’s net assets stand at $975 million and it charges a management fee of 0.75 percent plus applicable sales tax to its shareholders.
-It is rebalanced quarterly as part of its continued growth.
+The ETF’s net assets stood at C$822.2 million at that time, and it charges a management fee of 0.75 percent plus applicable sales tax to its shareholders.

 How have cannabis ETFs performed?

 The majority of cannabis stocks — and ETFs by extension — seem to experience sometimes extreme swings in conjunction with legislative announcements, whether Canadian or American.
 Here’s a brief look at how the three detailed above have fared since they hit the market.

 The Horizons fund has done well since its inception.
 Yes, it has had its share of ups and downs, but those peaks and valleys are much less pronounced than they have been for the individual companies the ETF represents.
 See the chart below:

 Alternative has had a steadier performance — although it took a steep fall before it debuted its cannabis holdings at the end of December 2017, it quickly rebounded.
 See the chart below: